smashdevcode/developing-aspnet-core-applications/demos.md

 1. Process management of HTTP Listeners - this could be any process that can listen on a port for HTTP requests, for example Tomcat, Jetty, Node.exe, Ruby, etc.
 1. Proxy requests to the process it manages

+## Application Entry Point

+This is a recent addition to the `Startup` class.
+Having a static `Main` method provides symmetry between ASP.NET and Console apps when DNX is starting your application.

+## Web Root

+* Root location in your project from which HTTP requests are handled
+* "wwwroot" by default (but can be configured)

 ## Build

 ```